starburstdata/starburst-deploy/googlecloud/README.md

 ```shell
 kubectl create secret generic starburst --from-file ${starburst_license}
 ```

+### The Google Service Account
+In order to access BigQuery and GCS, the cluster will need a

 7. Get your service account credentials from Google
 ```shell
 gcloud iam service-accounts keys create key.json \